Yasmina British Academy

-Al Yasmina Academy is a private, British curriculum school in Abu Dhabi, United Arab Emirates.
+Yasmina British Academy is a private, British curriculum school in Abu Dhabi, United Arab Emirates.
 Al-Yasmina educates students from foundation stage 1 till year 13 in joint primary and secondary schools.

 History

-Al Yasmina Academy was opened in September 2008 by Darren Gale, ex-principal and is being run by Aldar Academies.
+Yasmina British Academy was opened in September 2008 by Darren Gale, ex-principal and is being run by Aldar Academies.

 Curriculum

-Al Yasmina follows the British curriculum.
+Yasmina British follows the British curriculum.
 The school offers iGCSEs, GCSEs and A-Levels.
-Science, English and mathematics are compulsory subjects throughout the school.
-Students begin their secondary school years in Key Stage 3 (Years 7, 8 and 9), following the National Curriculum of England and Wales, and then move into Key Stage 4 (Years 10 and 11).
-During KS4 they sit a range of UK national exams GCSE (General Certificate of Secondary Education) and IGCSE (International General Certificate of Secondary Education).
-If students achieve the required grades they can go on to an advanced level of study which is a prerequisite for university.
-This course is done in the last two years of school (which are non-compulsory) and are spent in Key Stage 5, which at Al Yasmina is known as Post-16.

-Sports and Activities
+Science, English and Mathematics are compulsory subjects throughout the school.

+Sports, activities and ECAs

-Al Yasmina Academy is associated to the UAE touch Football programme.
-The school has already played a vital role in the increased presence of touch rugby in the Emirates having anchored the under-9 and under-11 Abu Dhabi Schools Super Touch Series.
+Yasmina British Academy is associated to the UAE touch rugby programme.
+The school has already played a vital role in the increased presence of touch rugby in the Emirates having anchored the under-9 and under-11 Abu Dhabi Schools Super Touch rugby Series.

+ECA stands for Extra Curriculum Activity, it lets students select a subject/activity and stay after school to do their activities.
+And there are invite only activities that are sports (football or soccer for those Americans), touch rugby and rugby (rugby only secondary, year 7 to 13) and netball primary and secondary only.
+Some activities are band practice and rehearsal for the theater and shows happening on later months.

-Art and Theatre
+Art and theater

-Al Yasmina Academy also hosts Art and Theatre courses, such as in Art, Drama, and Design & Technology, all of which are offered at both GCSE and A-Level qualifications.
+Yasmina British Academy also hosts Art and Theater courses, such as in Art, Drama, and Design & Technology, all of which are offered at both GCSE and A-Level qualifications.
 The current Head of Drama is teacher Nick Washbrook, who is also the Assistant Principal of Pastoral Welfare and Standards.

-Al Yasmina regularly holds showings of Theatre/Drama performances done by students, and sometimes teachers.
+Yasmina British regularly holds showings of Theater/Drama performances done by students, and sometimes teachers.
 Recent performances include Annie (play), Grease (play), The Curious Incident of the Dog in the Night-Time (play), and the Joker (play), in which Nick Washbrook himself played the Joker and heckled and laughed at the audience.
+The 2023 performance was School of Rock.

+Rebranding

+The Al Yasmina brand slowly transitioned to 'Yasmina British Academy' (from 2022) as they move K-12 students to the new campus.
+The rebranding consists of changing their logo to multiple shades of green, accompanying the new name.